Braidwood

 Braidwood performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's educational profile is notable regionally, with university qualification rates at 28.8% for residents aged 15+, exceeding the Rest of NSW average of 21.3% and the SA4 region average of 24.1%.
-Bachelor degrees are most prevalent at 17.7%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 39.2% of residents aged 15+ holding such qualifications - advanced diplomas at 11.4% and certificates at 27.8%.
+The area's university qualification rate is 28.8% among residents aged 15+, exceeding the Rest of NSW average of 21.3% and the SA4 region's rate of 24.1%.
+Bachelor degrees are the most prevalent at 17.7%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 39.2% of residents aged 15+ holding such qualifications – advanced diplomas at 11.4% and certificates at 27.8%.

-Educational participation is high, with 26.6% of residents currently enrolled in formal education.
-This includes 11.0% in primary education, 6.3% in secondary education, and 3.0% pursuing tertiary education.
-The area's educational provision includes Braidwood Central School and St Bede's Primary School, collectively serving 480 students.
-Braidwood demonstrates typical Australian school conditions (ICSEA: 1010) with balanced educational opportunities.
-The educational mix in the area consists of 1 primary and 1 K-12 school.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education, including 11.0% in primary, 6.3% in secondary, and 3.0% in tertiary education.
+The area has two schools serving 480 students: Braidwood Central School and St Bede's Primary School.
+These schools demonstrate typical Australian school conditions (ICSEA: 1010) with balanced educational opportunities.
+The educational mix includes one primary and one K-12 school.

 Frequently Asked Questions - Education